SeaSoar-Tech/react_demo/react-basic/README.md

-# This a demo for all basic usage of react hooks
+# This a repo for all basics of react.js